noahnkr/portfolio-site/public/posts/math-review.md

    > $A^T = \begin{bmatrix} 1 & 3 \\ 2 & 4 \end{bmatrix}$
    >
    > This flips the matrix, turning rows into columns.
-It's often used when aligning data for operations.
+It's often used when aligning the data for matrix operations.

 4. Identity Matrix